learn-academy-2020-echo/treasure-hunt-challenge-M-ram224/README.md

 ---

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.

+-git checkout -b tree-functionality

+- emogi keyboard: control, command, spacebar
+- set the index to be a tree emoji and set state with the updated value

+---

 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.